Understanding these six critical differences of organizational change and transformation saves you a ton of budget

 Transformation strategy definition

-The strategy definition around transformation is much more intangible, deeper and must remain more fluid at the beginning.
+The strategy definition around business transformation is much more intangible, deeper and must remain more fluid at the beginning.
 Rigidity in the transformation plan is the biggest mistake organizations make during project execution.

 There are many unknowns with a business transformation that can be defined and mitigated at a high-level early on but need to remain fluid as parts of the transformation become operational.

-That is the hardest part of a group of executive leaders to grasp, and it is understandably so as they are accustomed to the rigidity and tight definitions of change and change management programs – especially as it relates to planning which brings us to the fifth critical difference of transformation and change.
+That is the hardest part of a group of executive leaders to grasp, and it is understandably so as they are accustomed to the rigidity and tight definitions of change management programs – especially as it relates to planning which brings us to the fifth critical difference of transformation and change.

-Inherent to the definitions and differences of transformation and change, the planning and implementations must be done differently to achieve project success.
+Inherent to the definitions and differences of transformation and change, the planning and implementation must be done differently to achieve project success.
+This is particularly important in the project organization.

 Organizational change timeline & budget